danieldiamond/gitlab-analytics/README.md

 As development progresses, additional documentation on getting started along with example configuration and CI scripts will become available.

+It is expected that the BizOps project will have many applications managed in the top level of the project.
+Some or parts of these applications could be useful to many organizations, and some may only be useful within GitLab.
+We have no plans on weighing the popularity of an indiviual application at the top level of the BizOps project for inclusion/exclusion.

 ### BizOps container
 > Note this will be updated with Metabase in the near future.
 See [Tools](#tools) for more information.